kontainapp/guide/docs/k8s/k8s_quick_start.md

 ```

 ### Tip
+To load images built with the local docker on host to minikube, you can use: $ docker save <image_name:tag> | (eval $(minikube -p kontain docker-env) && docker load).
-To load images built with the local docker on host to minikube, you can use: $ docker save <image_name:tag> | (eval $(minikube -p kontain podman-env) && podman-remote load).
+Or, to load images built with the local docker on host to minikube with podman as driver, you can use: $ docker save <image_name:tag> | (eval $(minikube -p kontain podman-env) && podman-remote load).

 It gets renamed to localhost/<image_name:tag> in the Minikube "kontain" cluster.

 Now you can use this image in your Kubernetes Deployment Yaml file to deploy the app.